General Electric LMS100

-The General Electric LMS100 is an aero derivative gas turbine produced by GE Distributed Power.
+The General Electric LMS100 is an aero derivative gas turbine produced by GE Vernova.

 Design and development

 The LMS100 PA produces approximately 100 MW at an efficiency of around 46% LHV in open cycle operation.
 It is currently the largest and most efficient aero-derivative gas turbine.
 It is able to produce full rated power in under 10 minutes.

 The LMS100 comprises a low-pressure compressor, an intercooler, a supercore and a power turbine.
 The supercore (comprising a HP compressor, compressor rear frame, high-pressure turbine and intermediate pressure turbine) is a further development of the LM6000, which in turn was based on the CF6-80C2.
 The low-pressure compressor is from the 6FA industrial gas turbine.